absmach/magistrala-docs/docs/edge.md

 # Edge

-Mainflux IoT platform provides services for supporting management of devices on the edge.
+Magistrala IoT platform provides services for supporting management of devices on the edge.
 Typically, IoT solution includes devices (sensors/actuators) deployed in far edge and connected through some proxy gateway.
-Although most devices could be connected to the Mainflux directly, using gateways decentralizes system, decreases load on the cloud and makes setup less difficult.
+Although most devices could be connected to the Magistrala directly, using gateways decentralizes system, decreases load on the cloud and makes setup less difficult.
 Also, gateways can provide additional data processing, filtering and storage.

 Services that can be used on gateway to enable data and control plane for edge:

 - [Agent][agent]
 - [Export][export]
-- [Mainflux][mainflux]
+- [Magistrala][mainflux]

 |       ![Edge1][edge-diagram]        |
 | :---------------------------------: |
 | Figure 1 - Edge services deployment |

-Figure shows edge gateway that is running Agent, Export and minimal deployment of Mainflux services.
-Mainflux services enable device management and MQTT protocol, NATS being a central message bus as it is the default message broker in Mainflux becomes also central message bus for other services like `Agent` and `Export` as well as for any new custom developed service that can be built to interface with devices with any of hardware supported interfaces on the gateway, those services would publish data to the message broker where `Export` service can pick them up and send to cloud.
+Figure shows edge gateway that is running Agent, Export and minimal deployment of Magistrala services.
+Magistrala services enable device management and MQTT protocol, NATS being a central message bus as it is the default message broker in Magistrala becomes also central message bus for other services like `Agent` and `Export` as well as for any new custom developed service that can be built to interface with devices with any of hardware supported interfaces on the gateway, those services would publish data to the message broker where `Export` service can pick them up and send to cloud.

 Agent can be used to control deployed services as well as to monitor their liveliness through subcribing to `heartbeat` Message Broker subject where services should publish their liveliness status, like `Export` service does.

 ## Agent

-Agent is service that is used to manage gateways that are connected to Mainflux in cloud.
+Agent is service that is used to manage gateways that are connected to Magistrala in cloud.
 It provides a way to send commands to gateway and receive response via mqtt.
 There are two types of channels used for **Agent** `data` and `control`.
 Over the `control` we are sending commands and receiving response from commands.
 Data collected from sensors connected to gateway are being sent over `data` channel.
 Agent is able to configure itself provided that [bootstrap server][bootstrap] is running, it will retrieve configuration from bootstrap server provided few arguments - `external_id` and `external_key` see [bootstraping][bootstraping].

 Agent service has following features: